Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 FROM retail_sample_data.sales_fact_offload_v);
 ```

-Final thing we will do is re-run our sales over time report, code is unchanged from the one above, we are now able to analyse all the sales data and not just the most recent year.
+Rerun your sales over time report to analyze all the sales data, not just the most recent year.

 ```sql